The Driving Force of the GenreMar 01, 2020

 Genres can be individually defined by the particular nature of the key driving force behind your story.

 Each genre has its own secret agent of story, and that's how genres can be defined.
-Make sure you've got the right secret one in the driving seat of your moving vehicle! shall we peel back the disguise?
+Make sure you've got the right one in the driving seat of your moving vehicle!
+Shall we peel back the disguise?
 It might be that the commonly held 'drivers' of genre are in fact wearing a mask.
-(My writers know how much I like a paradox for all its springy and deceitful energy, and you'll find some below.)

 Apple Tree Yard by Louise Doughty.